Stauffer Communications: History

 The company was founded by Oscar S. Stauffer in 1930 as Stauffer Publications.
-Oscar Stauffer had started a journalism career at the Emporia Gazette and Kansas City Star, and in 1915 had become the publisher of the Peabody Gazette-Hearld in Peabody, Kansas until 1922.
+Oscar Stauffer had started a journalism career at the Emporia Gazette and Kansas City Star, and in 1915 had become the publisher of the Peabody Gazette-Herald in Peabody, Kansas, until 1922.
 When Stauffer died at age 95 in 1982 the company had grown to include 31 newspapers and broadcast companies in 11 states.
 Oscar Stauffer's son John H. Stauffer became head of the company in 1992.

 In 1994, the company arranged to sell its properties to Morris Communications of Augusta, Georgia.
 The transaction was completed in 1995 for $275 million.
 At the time of its sale, Stauffer's multi-state operations included 20 daily newspapers, 11 radio stations, 3 magazines, and the broadcast rights to Kansas City Royals baseball.
 As a condition of the sale, Morris had to sell Stauffer's television holdings.
 Most of the former Stauffer television holdings, including WIBW-TV, were sold to Benedek Broadcasting in 1996.
 Morris also sold off all of Stauffer's magazines and its insurance and alarm operations.

 Mary Stauffer Brownback, daughter of John Stauffer and granddaughter of Oscar Stauffer, is married to former U.S. Senator and Kansas Governor Sam Brownback.